hugozap/volare-engine/volare_engine_layout/docs/LLM Transform Operations SPEC.md

    - Choose minimal set of operations (add/update/delete) to fulfill request
    - Ensure IDs are unique (check current document)
    - Update parent `children` arrays when adding/removing elements
+   - Ensure the "type" is correct when updating an element, update it if needed too.

 3. **Generate Valid JSONL**:
    - One complete JSON object per line